ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 Use a **slice** to select a range of elements.
 The syntax for a slice is `start:stop:step`, with the second colon `:` and arguments being optional.
 This syntax also applies to lists.
+For example:

 ```{code-cell}
 bill_value.iloc[0:5]